There is no charge to enter Great Smoky Mountains National Park. It is the only free National Park in the United States.

 The closest commercial airport is the McGhee-Tyson Airport (TYS) in Knoxville, Tennessee and is about 40 miles from Gatlinburg.
 The number for the McGhee- Tyson Airport is (865) 342-2900.
 You can rent cars or hire a limo from Affairs of Style at (865) 454-4059 or A Step Above Limousines at (865) 430-3514.
 Rocky Top Tours also offers a shuttle service from the Knoxville airport with reservations, just call 1-877-315-8687.
 Private charter planes can fly into the Gatlinburg-Pigeon Forge Airport (KGKT), just call them at (865) 453-8393.

 You can get a fishing license at the Gatlinburg Welcome Center on 441/The Spur, at any Food City grocery store (865) 430-3116, NOC’s Great Outpost (865) 277-8209 and Smoky Mountain Angler (865) 436-8746.
-Remember, there are different permits 27 required, depending on if the visitor wants to fish within the City limits of Gatlinburg or just in the Park and surrounding areas, so be sure you know what you want before you buy a permit!
+Remember, there are different permits required, depending on if you want to fish within the City limits of Gatlinburg or in the Park and surrounding areas.
 Permits range in price from $3.50 a day to $9.00 a day, depending on where they want to fish and if they want a one, three or ten-day pass.
-See questions 58 and 59 for more fishing information!

 YES that is true!
 Boudleaux and Felice Bryant composed the song in room 388 of the Gatlinburg Inn in 1967.